 In our estimation and experience, this is the most important single attribute of climbing skins.
 Just like the weight of your skis is the primary thing that will affect uphill travel, and therefore the bulk of your day, the glide characteristics of your skins are the biggest determinant of their uphill efficiency.
 Good skinning technique slides the skis and skins rather than lifts them.
 Skins that slide easily climb easily.
 Two things seem to affect the glide characteristic of the skins.

 The first, and biggest, is the type of fiber used.
 Mohair, made from the hair of the Angora goat, has the smoothest and least resistant glide.
 Nylon is slower to glide.
 Mixes of the two split the difference.
-The best gliding skins in our test were also the only full mohair product we tested, the Black Diamond Glidelite Mohair Pure.
 Interestingly, the differences in glide characteristics depend a little on the nature of the snow.
 While mohair skins always glide at least a little better, the difference is far more pronounced on dry, wintry snow than it is on wet or melt/freeze snow.
 On fresh and dry snow, mohair is considerably faster than nylon, while on corn type snow the difference is almost marginal.

 While they were otherwise very very similar, the two Pomoca made, independently branded skins we tested glide quite differently.
 In repeatable, formalized glide speed tests, the La Sportiva HiGlide Skin regularly outperformed the Dynafit Speedskin.